 • The City of Charlotte currently contracts with BlueCross BlueShield of North Carolina for stop-loss insurance to provide protection against catastrophic or unpredictable medical claims.
 The city will be conducting a rebidding process for stop-loss insurance.
-It is recommended that the City Manager or designee be authorized to either renew the current contract or select a new vendor(s) and execute the contract and further contract amendments with the selected vendor(s) upon completion of the rebidding process.
+Authorize the City Manager or designee to either renew the current contract or select a new vendor(s) and execute the contract and further contract amendments with the selected vendor(s) upon completion of the rebidding process.